Communism in India: Participation in Indian independence movement

 Portrait of 25 of the Meerut Prisoners taken outside the jail.
 Back row (left to right): K. N. Sehgal, S. S. Josh, H. L. Hutchinson, Shaukat Usmani, B. F. Bradley, A. Prasad, P. Spratt, G. Adhikari.
 Middle Row: Radharaman Mitra, Gopen Chakravarti, Kishori Lal Ghosh, L. R. Kadam, D. R. Thengdi, Goura Shanker, S. Bannerjee, K.N.
 Joglekar, P. C. Joshi, Muzaffar Ahmed.
 Front Row: M. G. Desai, D. Goswami, R.S.
 Nimbkar, S.S.
 Mirajkar, S.A.
 Dange, S.V.
 Ghate, Gopal Basak.

-Between 1921 and 1924 there were three conspiracy trials against the communist movement; First Peshawar Conspiracy Case, Meerut Conspiracy Case and the Kanpur Bolshevik Conspiracy Case.
+Between 1921 and 1924 there were three conspiracy trials against the communist movement: the First Peshawar Conspiracy Case, the Meerut Conspiracy Case and the Kanpur Bolshevik Conspiracy Case.
 In the first three cases, Russian-trained muhajir communists were put on trial.
 However, the Cawnpore trial had more political impact.
 On 17 March 1923, Shripad Amrit Dange, M.N.
 Roy, Muzaffar Ahmed, Nalini Gupta, Shaukat Usmani, Singaravelu Chettiar, Ghulam Hussain and R.C.
-Sharma were charged, in Cawnpore (now spelt Kanpur) Bolshevik Conspiracy case.
-The specific pip charge was that they as communists were seeking "to deprive the King Emperor of his sovereignty of British India, by complete separation of India from Britain by a violent revolution."
+Sharma were charged in the Cawnpore (now spelt Kanpur) Bolshevik Conspiracy case.
+The specific pip charge was that they, as communists, were seeking "to deprive the King Emperor of his sovereignty of British India, by complete separation of India from Britain by a violent revolution."
 Pages of newspapers daily splashed sensational communist plans and people for the first time learned, on such a large scale, about communism and its doctrines and the aims of the Communist International in India.